 The Aintree is a top-notch racecourse, similar to Churchill Downs in the States.
 The Liver Building is an iconic building down on the waterfront.
 The Hilton is also down on the waterfront.
 Aintree and Liver seats are Upper Anfield Road; Hilton is often Lower Anfield Road, block 127.

 Ready to see Liverpool Play at Anfield?
 Get In Touch!

-I never have all of these available for every game, and as the season wears on you might only see the offsite options.
-But if you would like more details on any of these, or a quote for a particular game, just get in touch.
-Or fill out the form below:
+We never have all of these available for every game, and as the season wears on you might only see the offsite options.
+But if you would like more details on any of these, or a quote for a particular game, just fill out the form below: